 Try to keep your Home screen as clean as possible.
 Filling it with tones of Widgets or Apps would slow down the device as widgets use RAM & CPU in the background.
 Try to limit the widget number to 1-2 only.

-9. Disable Unused System Apps
+13. Disable Unused System Apps

-10. Avoid Live Wallpapers
+14. Avoid Live Wallpapers

-11. Switch Runtime (Android Kitkat & Above):
+15. Switch Runtime (Android Kitkat & Above):

 If you are on Android KitKat & above, you can speed up your Android in secs.
 Switching from Dalvik to ART would increase your device’s performance & battery life, although it’s not very developed in Kitkat.
 But, in Lollipop and above phones, you would find a drastic change in your device’s performance.

-Go to Developer Options ( If you can’t see it, Go to About Phone > Tap on the Build Number for 6-7 times.
+Go to Developer Options ( If you can’t see it, Go to About Phone > Tap on the Build Number 6-7 times.
 Now, Go back to find Developer Options just above the About phone.) find Select Runtime.
 Select ART & restart your phone.
 That’s all.
-To learn more about ART & Dalvik, check official post: ART & Dalvik.
+To learn more about ART & Dalvik, check the official post: ART & Dalvik.

-12. Update your System
+16. Update Your System

-13. Update your Apps over Wifi
+17. Update your Apps over WiFi

-14. Factory Reset
+18. Factory Reset

-15. Timely Restarts
+19. Timely Restarts

-16. Keep an eye on Apps
+20. Keep an Eye on Apps

 Make sure you keep an eye on all the Apps in your phone by timely checking Battery info, RAM usage & Sync of the App.
 Figure out the battery draining App by using GSam Battery Monitor.
 Try to keep your Apps up to date, uninstall unused Apps & Switch to Airplane mode in low coverage areas to avoid battery drainage.

-17. Upload Files on Cloud
+21. Upload Files On Cloud Storage

-Upload unused media files on Cloud storage like Google Drive, Mediafire, etc. to clean up Space & get maximum performance.
+Upload unused media files on Cloud storage like Google Drive, Mediafire, etc., to clean up Space & get maximum performance.
 You can access those files whenever required.

-18. Avoid Task Killers
+22. Avoid Task Killers

 While the task killer keeps killing apps in the background, it not only slows your phone down but also consumes a lot of battery.
 Newer phone models have inbuilt task killers that do the job and therefore don’t slow your phone down or consume a lot of battery.

-19. Avoid Downloading Antiviruses
+23. Avoid Downloading Antiviruses

-20. Files By Google
+24. Files By Google